ian1203/market-regime-explorer/README.md

 ```

 The frontend will be available at `http://localhost:3000`

+**Note**: If you see errors about missing `pages/` directory, make sure you're running the command from inside `frontend/`, not from the repo root.

 **Environment Variables** (optional):
 - `NEXT_PUBLIC_API_BASE_URL` - Backend API URL (defaults to `http://localhost:8000`)